QuarkNerd/blog/shogarth/_posts/2018-01-16-evaluating-redux-saga-test-libraries.md

 Enter Redux Saga.
 A saga uses the dispatching of an action as a signal to asynchronously perform a side effect.
 Your Redux application becomes nicely separated: the pure state updates to your reducers, and the impure work in your sagas.
 Alternatives do exist, such as [redux-thunk](https://github.com/gaearon/redux-thunk), but over time I've come to appreciate that sagas are more expressive and are my go-to choice.

 Everything connects together using Redux's middleware chain.
 When an action is dispatched, Redux passes this through a chain of middleware functions.
-Reducers are just one example of a piece of middleware.
-Redux Saga is another, which runs [after the reducer middleware](https://redux-saga.js.org/docs/api/index.html#selectselector-args).
+Reducers run after the middleware chain.
+Redux Saga is a middleware, which generates effects that will run [after the reducers have updated the state](https://redux-saga.js.org/docs/api/index.html#selectselector-args).
 This may seem initially strange, but makes sense when you consider that you want your `select` calls to be returning up-to-date values.

 Redux Saga's middleware is responsible for starting, pausing and resuming sagas, as well as executing the effects that are yielded from a saga.